-Fairchild's Plants and People Program encourages people living with Alzheimer's and their caregivers to interact with the garden in an enjoyable and relaxing way.
-Fairchild's Plants and People unearths a world of experiences for people living with Alzheimer's.
+Fairchild's Plants and People Horticultural Therapy Program encourages people living with Alzheimer's and their caregivers to interact with the garden in an enjoyable and relaxing way.
+Fairchild's Plants and People Program unearths a world of experiences for people living with Alzheimer's.

 If you or your loved one is living with Alzheimer's, please join us for a wonderful experience at Fairchild.
-The Plants and People program connects you or your loved one with the beauty of the garden including the scent of allspice leaves, blooming flowering trees, birds, butterflies and much more while enjoying a guided tour of the garden and a delicious lunch.
+The Plants and People Program connects you or your loved one with the beauty of the garden including the scent of allspice leaves, blooming flowering trees, birds, butterflies and much more while enjoying a guided tour of the garden and a delicious lunch.
 The program starts at 11:00 a.m. on the dates listed below.

 A delicious lunch is offered to participants and their caregivers, and it is our pleasure to offer this program and lunch free of charge.